 Governor-General

 The Governor-General has an important role in the governing of Australia.
-This fact sheet introduces the constitutional, ceremonial and civic roles of the Governor-General, and the history of the position.
+This fact sheet looks at the constitutional, ceremonial and civic roles of the Governor-General.

 Constitutional role

-Section 1 of the Australian Constitution states that the Parliament 'shall consist of the Queen, a Senate, and a House of Representatives'.
-Section 61 of the Constitution goes on to state that 'the executive power of the Commonwealth is vested in the Queen and is exercisable by the Governor-General as the Queen's representative'.
-These provisions mean that the Governor-General is a part of both the Parliament and the executive government, and carries out tasks on behalf of the Queen.
+Section 1 of the Australian Constitution says the Australian Parliament is made up of the King (represented by the Governor-General), the Senate and the House of Representatives.
+Section 61 of the Constitution says executive power is given to the King and delegated to the Governor-General.
+This means the Governor-General is a part of both the Parliament and the government, and carries out tasks on behalf of the King.

-- giving Royal Assent to a bill—proposed law—passed by the House of Representatives and the Senate.
-The Governor-General may recommend changes to a bill; however, no Governor-General has ever refused to give Royal Assent
+- give Royal Assent to a bill – proposed law – passed by the Senate and House of Representatives.
+The Governor-General may recommend changes to a bill; however, no Governor-General has ever refused to give Royal Assent.

-- starting the process for a federal election
+- start the process for a federal election

-- appointing times for sessions of Parliament to be held
+- set times for the meeting of Parliament

-- acting as Commander-in-Chief of the Australian Defence Force.
+- act as Commander-in-Chief of the Australian Defence Force.

 Ceremonial role